 The Artisanal Gold Council (AGC) is a not-for-profit dedicated to improving the opportunities, environment, and health of the millions of people involved in Artisanal and Small-Scale Gold Mining in the developing world.
 The AGC is working to change the landscape of mining worldwide through education and training of artisanal and small-scale gold miners to improve the health and safety of workers, as well as decrease the environmental impact of the global gold sector.

 RESOLVE and the Alliance for Responsible Mining (ARM) have partnered to develop the Code of Risk mitigation for Artisanal and small-scale mining engaged in Formal Trade (CRAFT), a new code of practice that helps miners and their buyers to assess critical social and environmental risks in artisanal supply chains – such as child labor, illicit trade, and uncontrolled use of chemicals – and to track progress in mitigating these and other risks.
-The RMI participated in the CRAFT Standard Committee and Advisory Group and is working to link the RMAP assessment program with CRAFT (similarly to other upstream standards and assurance mechanisms such as ICGLR, IRMA, ITSCI and BSP) to help smelters and refiners demonstrate due diligence in sourcing from the upstream.
+The RMI participated in the CRAFT Standard Committee and Advisory Group and is working to link the RMAP assessment program with CRAFT (similarly to other upstream standards and assurance mechanisms such as ICGLR, IRMA, ITSCI and RCS Global Group / Better Mining) to help smelters and refiners demonstrate due diligence in sourcing from the upstream.

 Fairtrade gold and precious metals is an initiative that offers support and access to market for small-scale miners around the world.
 It links consumers of jewelry with the source of their purchase, through Fairtrade standards and certification.
 Achieving Fairtrade certification requires small-scale mining organizations to meet rigorous Fairtrade standards on working conditions, child labor, women’s rights, clean technology, health and safety, organizational management, democratic decision-making, transparency and traceability of their mining operations and responsible environmental management, to produce a gold product that can be labeled as Fairtrade.